 Financial statements are available upon request or via The Giving Partner.

 There are approximately 2,500 children in Hillsborough County who are in out-of-home care.
 When sibling groups come into care–groups as large as 5 or more children–there is seldom a single home with more than one or two available beds.
 Therefore, the Everyday Blessings, Inc. (EBI) residential facility serves as an alternative in order to keep these siblings together.

-The EBI residential program is designed to serve up to 28 children at any given time.
-These children are matched with live-in caregivers (a 4:1 ratio).
-Together they live in a two-room efficiency.
-The live-in caregiver fulfills the role of “parent” to these children from 4:30 in the afternoon until 8:30 in the morning, Monday through Friday and all day Saturday and Sunday.
+The EBI residential program is designed to serve up to thirty children at any given time.
+These children are matched with live-in caregivers.
+Two caregivers along with 8-10 children reside in one of the three 5 bedroom homes on the Lithia Campus.
+The live-in caregivers fulfill the role of “parent” to these children from 4:30 in the afternoon until 8:30 the next morning, Monday through Friday and all day Saturday and Sunday.
 They go on recreational, educational and church outings as a “family”.

 Monday through Friday, children who are of school age attend school daily.
-Younger children attend the on-site day care center where each one receives the nurturance and developmental stimulation appropriate to each one’s age.
 In the evening, everyone eats dinner prepared in the central kitchen and dining room.
-After a period of outdoor play, they each go to their “home” within the larger facility where the bed and bath routine begins.
+After a period of outdoor play, they each go to their “home” where the bed and bath routine begins.
 The same person who has put these children to bed is the person who greets them in the morning.

 The greatest challenge of the residential program is to recruit, train and retain mission-minded live-in caregivers.
 The children come with behaviors that are indicative of abuse, neglect, frequent moves and accompanying attachment issues, insecurity and fear, confusion and anger.
 It takes a while to trust, it takes a while to believe, it takes a while to allow themselves to build a relationship that will bring about behavioral change.